jhorology/keyboard-maestro-send-osc-action/README.md

 ```

 ### Notes
-- Javascript version is better performance than shellscript version, but you need to re-install plug-ins when the node execution path is changed.
+- Javascript version is better performance than shell script version, but you need to re-install plug-ins when the node execution path is changed.
 The node execution path will be appended automatically to SendOSC.js as shebang during installation.
 ```shellscript
 #!/path/to/node.js/bin/node
 ```
 - In the case of using nvm, .bash_profile only knows the node execution path.
-So shellscript version execute javascript from following shell script.
+So shell script version execute javascript from following shell script.
 ```shellscript
 #!/bin/bash -l
 PWD=`dirname "${0}"`